BHIP

 Join the programme today

-The programme is free to your practice and endorsed and delivered by the Caribbean and African Health Network (CAHN).
+The programme is free for your practice and endorsed and delivered by the Caribbean & African Health Network Network (CAHN).
 To be an early adopter of this programme and begin the process of making your GP practice inclusive and culturally aware, please use the button below.

 Why BHIP?

-The programme has been developed in response to a community consultation with the Caribbean & African community and healthcare professionals who wanted better insights about the Black community to improve health outcomes.
-Based upon this evidence Greater Manchester Health & Social Care Partnership (GMHSCP) commissioned this programme to help address the health and wellbeing inequities that have been unaddressed for decades and further exposed by COVID-19.
+The programme has been developed in response to a community consultation with Black Caribbean and African communities and healthcare professionals seeking greater insights into the Black community, in order to improve their health outcomes.
+Based upon this evidence, Greater Manchester Health & Social Care Partnership (GMHSCP) commissioned the Black Health Improvement Programme (BHIP) to help redress long-standing health and wellbeing inequities which have existed for decades, and which were further exposed by COVID-19.

 Our Approach

-BHIP uses evidence through research which highlights the disparities in health outcomes across a number of health and wellbeing measures.
-It offers a robust tool for GP Practices to improve outcomes of their patients from the Black community.
-We offer a quality assurance service that provides awareness of a range of issues that impact upon the engagement of Caribbean and African people in relation to their health and wellbeing.
+BHIP applies and highlights evidence gained through research into the disparities in health outcomes across a number of health and wellbeing indicators.
+It offers a robust tool for GP practices to improve outcomes of their patients from the Black community.
+We offer a quality assurance service that provides awareness of a range of issues that impact upon the engagement of Black Caribbean and African people in relation to their health and wellbeing.

 The BHIP Package